royashbrook/royashbrook.github.io/_posts/2013-03-13-i'm-looking-at-you-comcast.md

 I’ll have to check back in April to see if the sales guy was lying.

 _Note: I wanted to put a link to the current plan we were offered, but it doesn’t appear to be on Comcast’s site.
 Now *all* of the new plans are 20/50/105.
-Go figure. =P_
+Go figure. 😛_